 To remove the “Your account is being used by another person!” scam, you should simply delete the email message.
 However, there is always the option that you were indeed breached or hacked.
 If you suspect this to be true, you should see the step-by-step removal instructions provided below.
 In case you cannot get rid of any files related to the “Your account is being used by another person!” scam or find out other malicious ones, you should search for and remove any leftover malware pieces with an advanced anti-malware tool.
 Software like that will keep your system secure in the future.

 - Guide 1: How to Remove Your account is being used by another person! from Windows.

-- Guide 2: Get rid of Your account is being used by another person! from Mac OS X.
+- Guide 2: Get rid of Your account is being used by another person! on Mac OS X.

-- Guide 3: Remove Your account is being used by another person! from Google Chrome.
+- Guide 3: Remove Your account is being used by another person! in Google Chrome.